 ami_cancel_flag equal to 1 indicates that the receiver requests to cancel the transmission of the attenuated video content and the related information in the green metadata SEI message.

 ami_display_model_cap is a bit field mask which indicates the display models of the receiver on which the attenuated video content will be rendered.
-Values of the bit field mask are described in Table 39.
+Values of the bit field mask are described in Table 42.

-Table 39 - interpretation of the display model
+Table 42 — interpretation of ami_display_model_cap